Alcohol-Impaired Driving You wish to estimate, with 95% confidenc... | Channels for Pearson+

 Constructing Confidence Intervals for Proportions

-Sample size determination is the process of calculating the number of observations or replicates needed to ensure that the sample accurately reflects the population.
-In this context, it involves using statistical formulas to find the minimum number of fatalities required to estimate the population proportion with a specified level of confidence and margin of error.
+Sample size calculation is a statistical method used to determine the number of observations or replicates needed to ensure that the results of a study are statistically valid.
+In this context, it involves using the desired margin of error (5%) and the confidence level (95%) to calculate how many samples are necessary to accurately estimate the population proportion.

 Recommended video: